UKCloud/documentation/articles/connectivity/conn-sd-ultradns.md

 ---
-title: Secure Remote Access Service Definition
+title: Neustar UltraDNS from UKCloud
-description: Provides an overview of what is provided by the Secure Remote Access service
+description: Provides an overview of what is provided by the Neustar UltraDNS from UKCloud service
-services: sra
+services: connectivity
 author: shighmoor
 reviewer: shighmoor
 lastreviewed: 22/09/2020